The Best Compost Bins for Indoors and Out

 Our Top Picks

-1. BEST FOR OUTDOORS: FCMP Outdoor IM4000 Tumbling Composter
+1. BEST OVERALL: FCMP Outdoor IM4000 Tumbling Composter

 If you need a consistent supply of fresh compost to feed your flowers and vegetable garden, then the FCMP tumbling composter will fit the bill.
 At 37 gallons, it holds plenty of kitchen scraps, grass clippings, and other yard and garden waste.
 Yet despite its ample size, this tumbler is easy to turn.
 It also features double inner bins, enabling you to have two batches of compost in different stages of decomposition going at the same time.
 Give the barrel five to six spins every two or three days to aerate the compost.
 As long as the mixture balance is correct, the FCMP tumbling composter will create ready-to-use compost in as little as two weeks.